Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large naturalistic datasets: Case Study: Methods

 where $i$ denotes the $i^{th}$ surrounding vehicle, $x$ and $y$ denote the center $x$-position and $y$-position of the vehicle relative to the ego vehicle and $v_x$ and $v_y$ the velocities in $x$ and $y$ direction.

-One potential problem with defining the context points as is done in Equation~\ref{eq:context_point} is that the variability between points will be much greater in the longitudinal ($x$) direction than in the lateral ($y$) direction.
-This will be reflected in the Hausdorff distance between the context sets.
-To give an example, consider the scene in Figure~\ref{fig:example_situation}.
-The Hausdorff distance between Figure~\ref{fig:example_situation} and another scene where vehicle 20 drives in the left lane will be equal to the distance between Figure~\ref{fig:example_situation} and a scene where the gap between vehicles 20 and 21 is one lane-width smaller.
-Intuitively, there should be a bigger distance in the first comparison.
-To account for this intuition, we introduce the parameter $\lambda$ to scale the lateral dimension of the context points.
+One potential problem with defining the context points as is done in Equation~\ref{eq:context_point} is that it regards differences in longitudinal and lateral position equally.
+However, on highways such as in the highD dataset, a small (e.g. 4 m) lateral difference in position can mean a vehicle is driving in another lane.
+This would substantially change the scene.
+While the same difference in longitudinal position would have a much smaller effect.
+To account for this difference, we introduce the parameter $\lambda$ to scale the lateral dimension of the context points.
+This parameter should be estimated to reflect the relative importance of longitudinal and lateral position and velocity differences.
 With the new parameter $\lambda$, the definition of the context points becomes

 In our case study, we have assumed $\lambda=10.0$.
 This corresponds to the notion that a $1$ meter change in lateral position of a surrounding vehicle is equally important as a $10$ meter change in longitudinal position.